 Yes, Clay forgave his wife but the emotional payoff of it, or the tragedy of him learning about his death and that he is the monster had no bite.
 The ending fell flat.
-While I admire the passing on of choice to the reader, the epilogue felt contrived, an easy out to a story without any real resolution which added to my ambivalence and dissatisfaction.
+While I admire the passing on of choice to the reader, the epilogue felt like an easy out without any real resolution.

 Tosca Lee however did succeed in pulling me in.
-The book had a great climax and hit its stride late, as I said earlier, it is a slow burn. https://www.viagrasansordonnancefr.com/viagra-naturel/ For a first novel, Tosca Lee proved she is a writer with weight.
+The book had a great climax and hit its stride late, as I said earlier, it is a slow burn.
+For a first novel, Tosca Lee proved she is a writer with weight.
 The themes of unconditional love, hate and choice are large themes to tackle.
 Tosca Lee was not only able to tame these themes, but did so in a way that was a pleasure to read.
-She has some great lines, an above average vocabulary, can tell a good story, and has the ability to make you think.
-These are all excellent qualities to have as a writer and I look forward to reading more of her work.
+I look forward to reading more of her work.